dotsara/100-projects/README.md

 ## contributions

-If you'd like to suggest a project (or projects!) for me to work on, [open an issue and suggest away](../../issues)! :grinning:
+If you'd like to suggest a project (or projects!): [open an issue and suggest away](../../issues)! :grinning:

 ## resources